erihaus/info2300_project2/documents/design-journey.md

 ## Partials (Milestone 2)
 > If you have any partials, plan them here.
 I will have a navigation bar partial on every page of the website.
-The table of organizations and groups on campus will be a partial itself that updates with new data based on the filters selected by the user.
+I will also have a footer partial.

 ## Database Schema (Milestone 2)
 > Describe the structure of your database.
 You may use words or a picture.
 A bulleted list is probably the simplest way to do this.
 Make sure you include constraints for each field.